1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Unripe Bananas High resistant starch Ripe bananas, fresh berries

-Fried & Fast Foods High fat, low fiber, dehydrating Baked snacks, grilled options
+Preprepared Fried & Fast Foods Low fiber, dehydrating, and high in fat Baked snacks, grilled options

-5. What to Avoid When Dealing with Constipation
+5. What NOT to do When Treating Constipation

-He also suggests keeping a food diary.
-Write down what you eat and any constipation symptoms.
-After a couple of weeks, patterns may emerge that help you make better food choices.
+He also recommends food diaries.
+Ziolis' Advice: Take notes for yourself and read through them in case you're experiencing constipation symptoms.
+After a couple weeks, here are some patterns that may form and help you make better food choices.

-These are the main offenders that can slow down your digestive system:
+These are the biggest offenders that have the ability to hinder your digestive tract:

 9. Conclusion

-If you need personalized advice, Dr. Bharat Pothuri at Gastrodoxs can help you create a plan tailored to your needs.
+If need be Dr. Bharat Pothuri at Gastrodoxs can help you craft a plan to suit your needs.

-For more information on constipation, visit the Mayo Clinic’s guide or the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases page.
+For more information about constipation, visit the National Institute of Diabetes and Digestive and Kidney Diseases or the guide to constipation from the Mayo Clinic.

 Bharat Pothuri